 Kuala Lumpur, Malaysia

-Leica nerds brag about subconsciously learning to feel how to take shots with their cameras without thinking.
-Of everything people say about Leicas I thought that part was bullshit.
-Anyway, after years of thinking Leicas were just too expensive I bought one three weeks ago and started shooting with it for most of the day, every day.
+Leica nerds brag about subconsciously learning to feel how to take shots with their cameras without thinking, but I never believed them.
+After years of thinking Leicas were just expensive toys I bought one three weeks ago and started shooting with it for most of the day, every day.

 But when I started to shoot I realized the camera was already very close to the right focus every time I raised the camera to my eye.
 This is the kind of insane story not many people will believe, and I wouldn’t have believed myself a few weeks ago, but my hands actually are learning how to get the camera ready without any conscious thinking.

 I walked down the street, saw this lady cooking and decided to take this picture.
 The camera was already in focus when it came up to my eye and I just clicked the shutter.
 I’m not sure cameras will ever be the same to me.